-Eight of these nineteen Republicans took to the Journal of the Texas House Republicans (the official record of the Texas House of Representatives) in attempts to justify their horrendous actions on the Schaefer amendment.
-The statements made in the House Journal on the Schaefer amendment range from supposedly hitting the wrong button to being away from their desks; however, these excuses do not actually change the final vote count.
+Eight of these 19 Republicans took to the Journal of the Texas House of Representatives (the official record of the Texas House) in attempts to justify their horrendous actions on the Schaefer Amendment.
+The statements made in the House Journal on the Schaefer Amendment range from supposedly hitting the wrong button to being away from their desks; however, these excuses do not actually change the final vote count.

 Some Republicans’ journal statements clarify their anti-Life stances.
-Representative Cindy Burkett (R-Sunnyvale) was absent when the initial vote on the House floor was taken, although this was an amendment to her own bill.
-Missing this vote is bad enough, but Burkett then went back to the journal to state that had she been at her desk, she would have voted for the Motion to Table, killing the Schaefer Amendment.
+Cindy Burkett (R-Sunnyvale) was absent when the initial vote on the House floor was taken, although this was an amendment to her own bill.
+Missing this vote is bad enough, but Burkett then went back to the journal to state that had she been at her desk, she would have voted for the motion to table, killing the Schaefer Amendment.
 Additionally, two Republican members, one of whom was Representative Dennis Bonnen (R-Angleton), had excused absences that afternoon for other committee meetings, but Bonnen made a point to state in the Journal that he would have voted against the motion to kill the Schaefer Amendment.

 Republicans who claimed they accidentally missed or voted against the amendment:

-Was hitting the green button vs the red button actually that difficult?
+Was hitting the green button versus the red button actually that difficult?
 Maybe, but likely not.
-Closing this tragic loophole in our state’s Pro-Life laws has been a fight at the state capitol in both 2013 and 2015, and Cook has been at the center of the battle even giving speeches defending the murder of these precious babies.
+Closing this tragic loophole in our state’s Pro-Life laws has been a fight at the Texas Capitol in both 2013 and 2015, and Cook has been at the center of the battle, even giving speeches defending the murder of these precious babies.
 Thus, the policy and the politics are not new to lawmakers in the Texas House.
-The vote changes reflect a feeble attempt to walk both sides of the cause – fidelity to the inept House management under Straus and fidelity to the Pro-Life cause.
+The vote changes reflect a feeble attempt to walk both sides of the cause – fidelity to the inept House management under Straus and fidelity to the Pro-Life movement.

-Notably, Representative Four Price (R-Amarillo), who voted incorrectly then changed his vote, voted against this exact same amendment in 2015 when the Pro-Life policy was offered to his sunset bill for the Department of State Health Services, House Bill 2510.
-His consistency in voting against unborn children with disabilities speaks more loudly than a powerless statement made after the fact in the journal.
+Notably, Four Price (R-Amarillo), who voted incorrectly then changed his vote, opposed this exact same amendment in 2015 when the Pro-Life policy was offered to his own sunset bill for the Department of State Health Services, House Bill 2510.
+His consistency in voting against unborn children with disabilities speaks more loudly than a powerless statement made after-the-fact in the journal.

-Although Texas Right to Life usually respects journal statements when caluclating the votes on Pro-Life matters, the vote on Cook’s Motion to Table the Schaefer amendment was too egregious to ignore.
-The Schaefer amendment would have passed, and the deadly loophole would have been closed if these Republicans would have voted Pro-Life when lives were on the line.
-Members of the Texas House of Representatives can stand with Straus and Cook or they can stand to protect all innocent human Life, especially the most vulnerable.
-The vote on the Schaefer amendment again demonstrates that House members can no longer serve both masters.
+Although Texas Right to Life usually respects journal statements when calculating the votes on Pro-Life matters, the vote on Cook’s motion to table the Schaefer Amendment was too egregious to ignore.
+The Schaefer Amendment would have passed, and the deadly loophole would have been closed if these Republicans would have voted Pro-Life when lives were on the line.
+Members of the Texas House of Representatives can stand with Straus and Cook, or they can stand to protect all innocent human Life, especially the most vulnerable.
+The vote on the Schaefer Amendment again demonstrates that House members can no longer serve both masters.